Roethlisberger, Steelers on verge of playoffs after OT win

 INJURIES

-WR Diontae Johnson (ribs) and RB Najee Harris (elbow) were injured but returned.
-CB Arthur Maulet was evaluated for a concussion. … RB Devonta Freeman went out with a rib injury, and receiver Tylan Wallace hurt his thigh on an unsuccessful fake punt.
+Pittsburgh WR Diontae Johnson (ribs) and RB Najee Harris (elbow) were injured but returned.
+CB Arthur Maulet was evaluated for a concussion. … Baltimore RB Devonta Freeman went out with a rib injury, and receiver Tylan Wallace hurt his thigh on an unsuccessful fake punt.
 LB Tyus Bowser injured his ankle in the fourth.
+CB Tavon Young injured his hamstring.

 UP NEXT